TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder-js.md

 Everything in the `module.exports` function is run at this point.
 That creates all of the uibuilder "global" variables, functions and API's.

+The runtime `RED` object is available from this point onwards.

+The webserver, Socket.IO and other common variables are set up here.
+Admin and end-user API's are also defined at this level.

 ### Instance Initialisation

 Each instance of uibuilder is initialised when flows start.

-The global function `nodeGo` is called for each instance.
-It
+The global function `nodeInstance` is called for each instance.

 ### Adding staticServer paths for vendor packages